Bronya-Rand/reimagined-couscous/chars/[HSR] Tingyun/README.md

 ## About the Card
 > Honkai: Star Rail spoilers ahead.
 You have been warned.
 - I do **not** own Tingyun in Honkai: Star Rail.
 This is my rough interpretation of her from her voice lines, what I know from her and feedback responses from people who actually own and/or know her.
-- This Tingyun card was written to resemble Tingyun before most of the events of Honkai: Star Rail takes place (specifically stuff related to finding Kafka/Blade).
-Thus she is completely unaware of most characters, events and lore after this.
-Do with this information as you will.
+- This Tingyun card was written to resemble Tingyun before 1.2 of H:SR.
+   > However with her lorebook, she should be aware of most characters she encounters in this update like Jing Yuan, Yanqing, Yukong, Luocha, Sushang, Bailu, Qingque, Fu Xuan and Mengming.
 - Example chats are taken from Tingyun's Data Bank in Honkai: Star Rail with edits to amplify feelings and fit as actual responses to questions.